K Street (Washington, D.C.): Lobbying

-"K Street" is the common and often negative metonym for Washington's lobbying industry.
-Many of the major Washington lobbying firms were located on the section in Northwest Washington which passes from Georgetown through a portion of downtown D.C., although the strip has grown less popular for lobbyists in recent years.
-The major lobbying firms that remain on K Street, as of 2017, include CGCN Group and K&L Gates.
+"K Street" is the common metonym for Washington, D.C.'s lobbying industry, often used negatively in political campaign advertisements, the same way Wall Street in New York City became a metonym for the U.S. financial markets.
+Many of the major D.C.-based lobbying firms were located on the section in Northwest Washington which passes from Georgetown through a portion of downtown D.C., although the strip has grown less popular for lobbyists in recent years.

+Since the late 1980s, many of the largest lobbying firms have moved off of K Street into larger spaces on adjacent streets; as of 2012, only one of the top-20 largest lobbying firms has a K Street address.
+The major lobbying firms that physically remain on K Street, as of 2017, include CGCN Group and K&L Gates; although smaller and midsized lobbying and advocacy groups as well as law firms, trade associations, some think tanks, and members of the public affairs industry who commonly interact with each other still occupy spaces on K Street and adjacent areas of Downtown Washington, D.C.

 The 2003 HBO television series K Street about a lobbying firm takes its name and location from the street.